-Eric T. Washington to serve a four-year term as Chief Judge of the District of Columbia Court of
+Chief Judge Eric T. Washington, a member of the District of Columbia Court of

 (WASHINGTON)- D.C.
 Court of Appeals Chief Judge Eric T. Washington has been elected President of